TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

 *   Speed up your ROS snap builds ›
-*   Optimising IoT bandwith with delta updates ›
+*   Optimising IoT bandwidth with delta updates ›
 *   API v3 of the yaml package for Go is available ›
 *   Visual Studio Code launches as a snap ›
 *   Remote collaborative design ›